 Exterior door locks on the Auraria Campus are fully electronic, programmed by the Access Control Department in Facilities Services.
-The system also has the ability to be placed in lockdown directly by Campus Police.
-The Auraria Campus Police Department has the primary responsibility for ensuring the lock hardware is function properly.
+The system also has the ability to be placed directly into lockdown by Campus Police.
+The Auraria Campus Police Department has the primary responsibility for ensuring the lock hardware is functioning properly.
 Established facility hours are coordinated and maintained by the Auraria Academic Services.
 Auraria Police also work closely with the Facilities Services Department to maintain building security and key control.
 Access to facilities after normal building hours is limited and coordinated with Facilities Services Access Control and Auraria Police.
-Work orders noting security issues with campus facilities filed can be online at www.ahec.edu/workorder or reported by phone by calling 303-556-3260.
+Work orders noting security issues with campus facilities can be filed online at www.ahec.edu/workorder or reported by phone by calling 303-556-3260.
 Admission to buildings after hours is limited to authorized personnel.
-Buildings are secured by security personnel on-site and buildings are monitored from 8am - 9pm, with after-hours support as requested.
+Buildings are secured by security personnel on-site and buildings are monitored from 8am - 9pm, with afterhours support as requested.